Rishabh20539011/Rishabh20539011/README.md

 [Linkedin](https://www.linkedin.com/in/rishabh-dwivedi-609209208/)   |     [Jovian](https://jovian.ai/dwivedi-rishabh95) | [Medium](https://medium.com/@dwivedi.rishabh95)

-I am Rishabh Dwivedi, Currently pursuing my master's at IIT Roorkee (2020-22) in Machine Design Engineering.Fascinated with the power of AI/ML in various Interdisciplinary domains which can improve existing technologies and bring a positive change.
-I have near about 1 year of experience on project working in Data Science Domain and Currently seeking for good opprtunities in this field.
+I am Rishabh Dwivedi, completed my master's at IIT Roorkee (2020-22) in Machine Design Engineering.Fascinated with the power of AI/ML in various Interdisciplinary domains which can improve existing technologies and bring a positive change.
+I have near about 1 year of experience on project working in Data Science Domain and Currently working as AI Engineer at Frinks Digital Technologies to develop highly accurate Quality Inspection system in the field of manufacturing using different Computer vision algorithms.

 ## Education: